fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/toro2022/README.md

    - 1 notebook per simulation (ipynb + html + pdf)
    - 1 state file per simulation (warning: big)

+4. Dataset (selection < 50 Go) on Zenodo

-4. Full data at LEGI (access?)
+5. Full data at LEGI (access?)

-5. 1 paper describing the dataset and the regimes
+6. 1 paper describing the dataset and the regimes

-6. Other papers based on this dataset (mixing, spatiotemporal, ...)
+7. Other papers based on this dataset (mixing, spatiotemporal, ...)